Atlas-OS/docs/docs/troubleshooting/extended-faq.md

 	```

 ??? bug "There is a password after I install!"
 	Just press enter, don't type in any password and see if it works.
+This will be fixed in v0.3.0.

 	If leaving it blank doesn't work, try `atlas` as the password.
 ??? question "Where can I get the old ISOs?"